 The history of the LECTRON product is an interesting one and I am still conducting research to 'fill in the blanks'.
-I would like to acknowledge Günther Stabe in particular as a person who shares a passion for the LECTRON product with me.
+I would like to thank Günther Stabe in particular as a person who shares a passion for the LECTRON product with me.
 He continues to maintain a significant LECTRON resource on the excellent website, Radio Museum.org.
-Some of my work on Lectron.info will mirror what Mr. Stabe has already prepared.
+Some of my work on LECTRON.INFO will mirror what Mr. Stabe has already prepared.
 However, the Radio Museum.org website is geared to a variety of electronic products and companies and therefore does not go into the detail that I hope to develop and present over time.
-Additionally, LECTRON.Info is devoted exclusively to the LECTRON sytem, product lines, the associated companies (Egger, Braun, Inelco, Raytheon, Kimble Products, and Lectron) and the LECTRON's history, both past and present.
+Additionally, LECTRON.INFO is devoted exclusively to the LECTRON system, product lines, the associated companies (Egger-Bahn, Deutsche Lectron, Braun, Inelco, Raytheon, Creative Playthings, Kimble Products, and Lectron) and the LECTRON's history, both past and present.

 Back to top

 The LECTRON electronic blocks system was manufactured and sold first by the Egger-Bahn company (primarily a German model train maker) in 1966.
 The trademark can be seen here.
-Five models were available - the 8000, 8100, 8200, 8300, and 8400.
-A sixth model (800) named the Mini-Lectron was announced by Egger but was never sold commericially.
-Braun however would sell the model 800 as their Minisystem model.
+Four models were initially released in July of 1966 - the 8000 (Grundsystem), 8100 (Ausbausystem 1), 8200 (Ausbausystem 2), and 8300 (Super Lectron A).
+The 8400 (Labor Lectron 1) was released in 1967.
+The model 800, named the Mini-Lectron, was announced by Egger-Bahn in March of 1967 for delivery in July of that year but it was never sold by Egger-Bahn due to their going out of business.
+Braun AG took over all the LECTRON assets and Braun would sell the model 800 in late 1967 as their Minisystem model.